Reviewmancing Saga – Romancing SaGa 2: Revenge of the Seven

 This is a cause for much rejoicing.
 I started playing it immediately, and so far I’d say I would pay the $30 just for the improved first game.
 But herein lies the problem, and the crux of this article: It has been a month and I am still playing it.
 Not only that, I’m still in the first section; the remake.

 I love RPGs.
 I love playing lots of RPGs.
 But I also like having time for other, trivial things, like working, sleeping, eating, and the occasional shower.
-Most games in the genre are long; sometimes the length necessary for fleshing out the story, but more often it is just padding. → There is only one really serious philosophical problem, and that is games.
+Most games in the genre are long; sometimes the length necessary for fleshing out the story, but more often it is just padding. → Read awhile, and listen.

 Playing catch up: Chrono Trigger